 In terms of value for money, both of these waffles are fine, but their relatively low price makes them a poor use of a Disney Dining Plan snack credit.

-Overall, Belgium is a fun and crowd-pleasing booth that it’s tough to criticize too harshly.
-As compared to other desserts at the Epcot International Food & Wine Festival, the waffles at the Belgium Global Marketplace are middle of the pack.
+Overall, this is a fun and crowd-pleasing booth that it’s tough to criticize too harshly.
+As compared to other desserts at the Epcot International Food & Wine Festival, the waffles are middle of the pack.
 However, a lot of people love freshly-made waffles–if you do, go for it.
 If you’re wanting something ambitious and unique, look elsewhere.

-What do you think of the Belgium booth?
+What do you think of the Waffles booth?
 Have you tried any of the waffles here?
 What did you think of them?
-Thoughts on the beers in Belgium?
 Questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!